HoangLiarPhuongLe/javascript__training/README.md

 ## Overview

--   This document provides the requirement for JavaScript Big Practice.
+-   This document provides the requirement for JavaScript Practice.

 ## Design on Figma